 In The Cowboy's Miracle, Seth finds a battered, old guitar in the guesthouse and strums chords while singing classic western tunes.
 Mentioned in the book are songs like "Goodnight Ladies," "A Man Without a Woman," "Buffalo Gals,"and "Oh My Darling Clementine."
 Those songs are cultural gems--a link to our country's past history.
 Music chronicles historical eras in a very succinct manner.
 It is another way to bring past times into focus and make them easy to remember.

-As a retired teacher, I worry the future of musical education.
+As a retired teacher, I have worried about the future of music education.
 Often, the arts are the first thing to go when cuts are made in education.
 I always included music as part of my curriculum when I taught--especially in a closed classroom situation.
 My own daughters took piano lessons for years, but in addition our home is packed with music of all types.

-As a family, we often sit around the fire and sing old songs.
+As a family, we sometimes sit around the fire and sing old songs.
 Once, my younger sister questioned this habit.

 "You're singing the same songs you sang forty years ago," she said.